 Child Tax Credit:

 For every qualifying child under the age of 17, you may be able to claim Child Tax Credit.
 For those of you who do not qualify for the full amount, you might also be eligible for the Additional Child Tax Credit.
 Remember, for every child that qualifies, the maximum credit is $1,000.
-For additional information on the Child Tax Credit, read this and also this.
+For additional information on the Child Tax Credit, read this.

 Earned Income Tax Credit: